ska-telescope/ska-sdp-func/docs/src/how_to_contribute_to_PFL.rst

    - Add documentation

 3. Contain an unfinished processing function, so it does not cause trouble for users.
+Mark the processing function as "Work in progress" in the documentation to indicate that the function as not ready to be used.
 You can contain an incomplete processing function by:

    - not creating a public interface,